UniMath/agda-unimath/src/real-numbers/addition-positive-and-negative-real-numbers.lagda.md

 ## Idea

-This file describes properties of [addition](real-numbers.addition-real-numbers.md) of [positive](real-numbers.positive-real-numbers.md), [negative](real-numbers.negative-real-numbers.md), and
+On this page we describe properties of [addition](real-numbers.addition-real-numbers.md) of [positive](real-numbers.positive-real-numbers.md), [negative](real-numbers.negative-real-numbers.md), and